McEnteer History, Family Crest & Coats of Arms

 Early Origins of the McEnteer family

 The surname McEnteer was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where according legend, Maurice or Murdock, The Wright, (c.1150) became the first MacIntyre chief as a reward for helping his uncle, Somerled, King of Argyll and the Western Isles.

 Early History of the McEnteer family

-Another 361 words (26 lines of text) covering the years 1955 and 1991 are included under the topic Early McEnteer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McEnteer research.
+Another 181 words (13 lines of text) covering the years 1955, 1991, 1543, 1597 and are included under the topic Early McEnteer History in all our PDF Extended History products and printed products wherever possible.